willfurnass/sheffield_hpc/sharc/software/community/index.rst

 Community software
 ==================

-Users may wish to install software that is accessible to the wider community.
+Users may wish to install software that is accessible to many/all users on the cluster in an area that uses/respects traditional Linux permissions.

-Community software is installed into ``/usr/local/community``.
-A symlink points to this location from ``/usr/local/extras`` to maintain compatibility with Iceberg.

-Software installation should follow our installation guide (see :ref:`sharc-software-install-guide`).

-Software installations must be maintained by a resposible owner.
-Software which is not actively maintained may be removed.
+On ShARC users can request they be given write access to directories created beneath ``/usr/local/community`` for this purpose.

+See :ref:`community_dir` for more information including the policy for the management of these areas.

 Publicly-documented community software
 --------------------------------------